rismm/tp/docs/team/vimalapugazhan.md

 - **Contributions to team-based tasks:**
     - Teammate PR reviewed:
-    - Contributed to the JUnit tests
+    - Contributed to the JUnit tests, JavaDocs, User Guide and Developer Guide.
     - Helped give improvements and suggestions to my teammates.
 Resolved bugs immediately.